The Difficulty in Choosing the Right Grow Light

 It’s for these reasons that we’re discussing the pros and cons of each light so that you’re equipped with a well-rounded education so you can make the best choice on your own.

-Are you growing in a closet or in a warehouse?
+Are you growing in a grow tent or in a warehouse?
 Although these two examples are polar opposites, they still ask the same question.
 The space of your grow room will significantly impact your decision on which lights to purchase.

 Types of Plants